lifeisstillgood/softwaremind/docs/newbook/software_literacy.rst

-a tank, you need to put the fuel, ammunition, food, cooks, mechanics, and everything else in vehicles that can move along lines close to tanks, and importantly are not easy to kill (there is a sort of tiering of armour, from vehicles on the battlefiled to close to and far from.
-But they all need to move.)
-And honestly I am not hearing much about "electricifing" tanks.
+a tank, you need to put the fuel, ammunition, food, cooks, mechanics, and everything else in vehicles that can move along lines close to tanks, and importantly are not easy to kill (there is a sort of tiering of armour, from vehicles on the battlefield to vehicles carrying the ovens.
+But they all need to move, and all need to at least provide some protection)

-(This got notably worse with airpower, with Vietnam being perhaps the height of "put everything into a helicopter", but the logistics for that became too unwieldy)
+(This got notably worse with airpower, with Vietnam being perhaps the height of "put everything into a helicopter", but the logistics for that became too unwieldy, or perhaps too costly.
+And its an open question if that same failure for helicopters is a indicatgor for electric vehicles.
+There just are not any viable commerical 16-wheeler lorries, because the electirc battery equivalent of the rocket equation hurts quite quickly.
+And its not clear if the electric tank can be a real thing.
+If not, then sustaining a petrol driven army when the industrial base is moving to electric looks tricky.)

 Just like Gengis Khan the WWII and post WWII planners saw advantages in speed, and the need to make everything *mobile*.